Qazeer/InfoSec-Notes/DFIR/Windows/TTPs_Analysis/PowerShell_activity.md

   - `Microsoft-Windows-PowerShell\Operational.evtx`
   - `Microsoft-Windows-PowerShell\Analytic.etl` (non default)

+Starting with `PowerShell v5` on `Windows 10`, the commands entered in a PowerShell console will be logged by the `PSReadline` module to an user-scoped `ConsoleHost_history.txt` file.
+Console-less PowerShell sessions, such as the content of PowerShell script or commands execution through the `PowerShell ISE`, will not be logged in this file.
+By default, the `ConsoleHost_history.txt` file will be located under:
+`$env:APPDATA\Microsoft\Windows\PowerShell\PSReadLine\ConsoleHost_history.txt`

 As PowerShell implements its remoting functionality through the `Windows Remote Management (WinRM)` service, remote PowerShell activity may induce events in the following hives: